Linked Lists (Part 2)

 The __length_from method starts at some node in our list, and counts the number of nodes that come after it (including itself).
 This is done recursively: if nothing comes after, return 1.
 Otherwise, count the length from next, and add 1 to that length.

 There are two important things to notice here.
 First of all, length and __length_from return a value, instead of modifying the list like append.
 So we need return in both the base and recursive cases.
-If the recursive case read 1 + self.__length_from(node.next) (without the return), it would compute the right length, but we couldn’t access its value afterward.
+If the recursive case read 1 + self.__length_from(node.next) (without the return), it would compute the correct length, but we couldn’t access its value afterward.

 Second, even though we don’t use the self argument in __length_from, we have to include it if __length_from is a method of the LinkedList class.
 This is a little ugly, and indeed, it feels unnecessary.
 We could implement __length_from as a regular function instead.
 Even better, we could implement it internally to the length function.
 After all, nobody should be calling __length_from except from inside length!
 So an alternative way to write this would be: